zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\mathcal{Im} \left\lbrace \frac{m^2(\bm{r})}{\mu_r(\bm{r})} \right\rbrace \big| \bm{E}(\bm{r}) \big|^2 dV.
 $$

+It is worth noting that the derivation of Eqn.
+16.3z does not assume that the host medium is non-magnetic.

 **TODO**: verify (analytically!) using the LMD theory by computing \\(\Phi_a\\) in two different ways.

 It is convenient to be able to relate the amount of power absorbed by the particle to the amount of incident power the particle *geometrically* intercepts.
 The latter can be characterized with the help of the projected area of the particle - its *geometric cross-section* \\(C_g\\) that has dimensions of area.
 For a convex particle, it is given by the integral